Microscope Crew

 Uses of Stereo Microscope

 Stereo microscopes are used to view macro objects, creating a 3-dimensional image.
-They can be used by coin collectors, a technician to repair circuits, biologists for dissection, paleontologists, in the textile industry, etc.
+They can be used by coin collectors, technicians to repair circuits, biologists for dissection, paleontologists, in the textile industry, etc.

 Types of Stereo Microscopes